7RU7H/CTFs/HackTheBox/Retired-Challenges/Pwn/Bat-Computer/Bat-Computer-Helped-Through.md

 Learnt:
 Beyond Pwn:
 - [Tangerine](https://www.youtube.com/watch?v=6SuTLMp6Ytw)
+- Write a bash script that updates where the pattern differs, but has to be replaced, because I keep running up against that problem and I want the oneliner.

 I am almost certainly falling back to [CryptoCat's Bat Computer easy: HackTheBox Pwn Challenge (shellcode injection)](https://www.youtube.com/watch?v=NZfqLFuffYY&list=PLHUKi1UlEgOIn12nvhwwq2aTU8bG-FE0I&index=3) Writeup, but that said...
 I really want to try to research the attack first, then do my best trying knowing before and collecting information about shellcode injection to complete a Pwn challenge and what that means.
 [Play some music and I will explain](https://www.youtube.com/watch?v=ly2zdrtWLVc)...